 Step Two: Get Rid of Sofa Stains

 Before treating food spills and other stains on your sofa, it’s essential to check your manufacturer’s instructions.
 Some stain-removal methods are not suitable for certain fabrics and can cause damage.
 Always spot test before proceeding!
+The instructions below are specifically for fabric sofas.
+There are different steps to clean artificial leather sofas and furniture.

 Check the Codes